oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsCreativeAssetsFeedsCreateRequest.md

 `func (o *CatalogsCreativeAssetsFeedsCreateRequest) UnsetCredentials()`

 UnsetCredentials ensures that no value is present for Credentials, not even an explicit nil
+### GetDefaultCountry

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetDefaultCountry() Country`

+GetDefaultCountry returns the DefaultCountry field if non-nil, zero value otherwise.

+### GetDefaultCountryOk

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetDefaultCountryOk() (*Country, bool)`

+GetDefaultCountryOk returns a tuple with the DefaultCountry field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultCountry

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) SetDefaultCountry(v Country)`

+SetDefaultCountry sets DefaultCountry field to given value.

+### GetDefaultCurrency

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetDefaultCurrency() NullableCurrency`

+GetDefaultCurrency returns the DefaultCurrency field if non-nil, zero value otherwise.

+### GetDefaultCurrencyOk

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetDefaultCurrencyOk() (*NullableCurrency, bool)`

+GetDefaultCurrencyOk returns a tuple with the DefaultCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultCurrency

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) SetDefaultCurrency(v NullableCurrency)`

+SetDefaultCurrency sets DefaultCurrency field to given value.

+### HasDefaultCurrency

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) HasDefaultCurrency() bool`

+HasDefaultCurrency returns a boolean if a field has been set.

+### SetDefaultCurrencyNil

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) SetDefaultCurrencyNil(b bool)`

+ SetDefaultCurrencyNil sets the value for DefaultCurrency to be an explicit nil

+### UnsetDefaultCurrency
+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) UnsetDefaultCurrency()`

+UnsetDefaultCurrency ensures that no value is present for DefaultCurrency, not even an explicit nil
+### GetDefaultLocale

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetDefaultLocale() CatalogsFeedsCreateRequestDefaultLocale`

+GetDefaultLocale returns the DefaultLocale field if non-nil, zero value otherwise.

+### GetDefaultLocaleOk

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetDefaultLocaleOk() (*CatalogsFeedsCreateRequestDefaultLocale, bool)`

+GetDefaultLocaleOk returns a tuple with the DefaultLocale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultLocale

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) SetDefaultLocale(v CatalogsFeedsCreateRequestDefaultLocale)`

+SetDefaultLocale sets DefaultLocale field to given value.

+### GetFormat

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetFormat() CatalogsFormat`

+GetFormat returns the Format field if non-nil, zero value otherwise.

+### GetFormatOk

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetFormatOk() (*CatalogsFormat, bool)`

+GetFormatOk returns a tuple with the Format field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFormat

+`func (o *CatalogsCreativeAssetsFeedsCreateRequest) SetFormat(v CatalogsFormat)`

+SetFormat sets Format field to given value.

 ### GetLocation

 `func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetLocation() string`